expertailab/Textual-Entailment-for-Effective-Triple-Validation-in-Object-Prediction/README.rst

 |PyPI pyversions|

-Code developed with 💛 at `Expert.ai Research Lab <https://expert.ai>`__

-Software code for the paper Textual Entailment for Effective Triple Validation in Object Prediction.
+Code developed with 💛 at `Expert.ai Research Lab <https://expert.ai>`__ for the paper Textual Entailment for Effective Triple Validation in Object Prediction.

 Installation
 ------------